pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 - Istanbul (https://istanbul.js.org/)
     - Istanbul was used to instrument the javascript files in the project

+- The five javascript files were instrumented using Istanbul and are stored in the /cypress/instrumented folder

-The Code coverage results for the javascript files as a result of running the test automation suite in Cypress are displayed below
+- The Code coverage results for the javascript files as a result of running the test automation suite in Cypress are displayed below
 ![Cypress Test Coverage](/assets/images/readme/cypress_testcoverage.PNG)

 The code coverage is generated in a folder "coverage" every time the test suit is run.